Skip to content

 7.1 Aggregation Logic

-All three normalized objects are merged into a single context object for the AI prompt:
+All normalized objects (three CTI + the threat scale) are merged into a single context object for the AI prompt:

 merge.js

-// Merge all CTI sources into one object
+// Merge all CTI sources and the threat scale into one object

 let combinedData = {};